iNiKKo/Cubyz-Server-Manager/README.md

 ```bash
 python3 csm.py
 ```
-> **Note:** You must RUN the script before the server, when rebooting stop the script and run before server.
+> **Note:** You MUST run the script BEFORE the server, when rebooting stop the script and run before server.
 ---